Boundary pairs associated with quadratic forms: Resolvent formulae and spectral relations

 where $\dlapl$ is a \emph{bounded}, self-adjoint operator on $\HSaux$ and where $m,n$ are functions holomorphic on $\C \setminus \spec \HDir$.
-We believe that this assertion remains true for elliptically regular and uniformly positive boundary pairs, but where $\dlapl$ may be unbounded.
-We hope to come back to the analysis of the absolutely continuous spectrum in a forthcoming publication. \end{enumerate} \end{remark}
+We believe that this assertion remains true for elliptically regular and positive boundary pairs (and maybe even in more general settings), but where $\dlapl$ may be unbounded.
+We hope to come back to the analysis of the absolutely continuous spectrum in a forthcoming publication. \end{myenumerate} \end{remark}